gutfeeling/practical_rl_for_coders/02_rl_basics_with_openai_gym/README.md

 At the end of this module

 1. You will be able to install OpenAI Gym and control an agent in the CartPole-v0 environment using Python
-2. You will be able to go for a walk? :running:
+2. You will be able to go for a walk? :walking:
+I :heart: you!

 In this module, we will learn about the basic building blocks of Reinforcement Learning.
 We will use the Python package